Othman-Saleh/Import-Greasemonkey-Scripts/README.md

 Requirements

     • SQLite: Ensure sqlite3.exe is available on your system.
+You can download it here for free: https://sqlite.org/download.html
     • Firefox: The script assumes Firefox is installed and running on the machine.
     • PowerShell: This script is written for PowerShell and will run on Windows.